Mini Israel

-Mini Israel (מיני ישראל) is a miniature park located near Latrun, Israel in the Ayalon Valley.
+Mini Israel (מיני ישראל) is a miniature park located near Latrun in Jerusalem within the Ayalon Valley.
 Opened in November 2002, the site contains miniature replicas of hundreds of buildings and landmarks in Israel.
 The tourist attraction consists of about 350 miniaturize models of notable buildings.
-The scale of 1:25 produces skyscrapers that tower over an adult and historic churches taller than a child.
+The scale of 1:25 produces skyscrapers which sit at adult height and historic churches around the height of a child.

 Overview

 The permanent exhibition shows the main sites and structures in Israel of importance to Judaism, Christianity, and Islam.
 The sites are of historical, archeological, cultural, religious, and ethnic importance, depicting the sites and the ethnic groups associated with them, such as different Muslim cultural groups, Jews and Christians living in the country, but also Druze, Bedouin and others.
 The signs are in Hebrew, Arabic, and English.
 95% of the visitors are Israeli.

 The complex covers 60,000 square metres (14.8 acres), with the models displayed over 35,000 sq m (8.6 acres).
 The park also includes a souvenir shop, a few restaurants and rest areas, and a hall for lectures and meetings in which a film about the creation of the park is displayed.
 An audio guide and motorised buggies are available.